Gardening gifts 2023: 60 top gift ideas for gardeners

 A practical and pretty gift, this would be a welcome addition to a gardener’s essential kit.

-Each steel tumbler takes up to 12 oz.
+Each stainless steel bottle takes up to 16 oz.

 Matchbox Seat Pads